emo-bon/hackathon2022/handson_instructions.md

 Download `fastp.html` to your local machine using the secure-copy command `scp` and open it in a web-browser.

     $ scp <username>@ceta.ualg.pt:~/hackathon-test/hackathon2022/tools/fastp/fastp.html .

-At the very bottom of the `fastp.html` web-page you will see the full command that was generated from the `.cwl` and `.yml` files; make sure you understand how the command was built.

 The results are also recorded in [JSON](https://www.json.org/json-en.html) format: `fastp.json`.
 JSON is a machine operable format and can be read and manipulated by programming languages.
 The following command extracts the command used to execute `fastp`:

     $ python3 -c "import json; print(json.load(open('fastp.json'))['command'])"

+Make sure you undestand how the command was built from the `.cwl` and `.yml` files.

 ## Run the 2-step workflow